tos-kamiya/d2vg/README.md

 - [x] Easy installation
 - [ ] Support and tune more languages (experimental support: ko, zh)
 - [x] Explicit indexing control command in case millions of document files to search (v2)
-- [ ] A (GC) command to delete the index data without a corresponding file in index DB.
+- [x] GC of index data.
+Delete the index data without a corresponding file in index DB (v2)

 ## Acknowledgements